dthiagarajan/grozi_tf/README.md

 ### Notes:
 These are all in reverse chronological order to keep track of recent updates more easily.
 (6/13/16) I'll be removing updates that aren't as relevant to current tasks, so everything from 6/1/16 and before will be at the bottom of this README.

+#### 7/27/16
+Added TFLearn implementation of fine-tuning on VGG-16 network (the only pre-trained model available for TFLearn).
+The TFLearn implementation is very memory intensive and I've been unable to even test it fully on my local machine.
+I'm still investigating why the Inception model didn't run into the same problems.
+Further work is needed to implement randomized backgrounds live during training, attempting to recreate the [Held, Thrun, Savarese (2015)](https://github.com/dthiagarajan/grozi_tf/blob/master/proposal#data-augmentation) study, and getting TensorFlow up and running on AWS.

 #### 7/6/16
 The results of fine-tuning the [Inception v3](http://arxiv.org/abs/1512.00567) network on our data set were underwhelming based on the ROC curves.
 Some classes which were sufficiently distinctive (e.g. 4 - Cheerios, 34 - Tide) performed well while those for which there was little data (e.g. 16 - Snyder's Pretzels) or pose varied too much (e.g. 59 - Dr. Pepper) performed very poorly:
 ![ROC Curve 4 vs Rest](/roc_curves/roc_curve_4_vs_rest.png)